-The following requirements shall apply to wireless communication facilities that are attached to an existing building and not concealed from view [as defined in LMC 16.75.200(13)]:
+The following requirements shall apply to wireless communication facilities that are attached to an existing building and not concealed from view [as defined in LMC 16.75.190(13)]:

 (1) Height.
-The proposed wireless communication facility may extend no more than 15 feet above the existing structure must meet the height requirement of the underlying zoning category.
+The proposed wireless communication facility may extend no more than 10 feet above the existing structure.